A cardiology case (VIDEO) A male patient 82 years old with a systolic heart murmur of Aortic Stenosis.

 Global LV longitudinal strain is reduced, usually <15%

 Paradoxical LF-LG aortic stenosis tends to occur more often in patients of older age, female gender, and with concomitant hypertension, diabetes, or metabolic syndrome.
-In paradoxical LF-LG aortic stenosis, the decrease in flow (stroke volume) is predominantly due to an impaired diastolic function (impaired LV filling), occuring in a ventricle of small internal dimensions and with concentric hypertrophy.
-A concomitant intrinsic systolic dysfunction is also present when more sensitive indices are examined, such as the peak mitral annular S velocity measured with tissue doppler, or peak left ventricular systolic longitudinal strain (percentage of LV shortening).
+In paradoxical LF-LG aortic stenosis, the decrease in flow (stroke volume) is predominantly due to an impaired diastolic function (impaired LV filling), occurring in a ventricle of small internal dimensions and with concentric hypertrophy.
+A concomitant intrinsic systolic dysfunction is also present when more sensitive indices are examined, such as the peak mitral annular S velocity measured with tissue Doppler, or peak left ventricular systolic longitudinal strain (percentage of LV shortening).
 This kind of "subclinical" systolic dysfunction also seems to contribute (to a lesser extent than the impaired LV filling) to a reduced stroke volume.

 In patients with LF-LG aortic stenosis with preserved LVEF, besides significant LV diastolic dysfunction with reduced left ventricular compliance, several other factors may also contribute to the reduction of the flow rate through the aortic valve (low flow).
 Such factors are atrial fibrillation, reduced arterial compliance (arterial "stiffness" is common in older individuals), and concomitant dysfunction of other valves (mitral regurgitation or stenosis, or tricuspid regurgitation).